kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/08-using-3rd-party-react-components.md

 ```

 ### 3rd Party Bugs
+I've fallen and I can't get up

 [bug](https://github.com/joshwcomeau/react-flip-move/issues/138)

-That is a link to a problem with a recent React upgrade and recommendation.
+That is a link to a problem with a recent **React** upgrade and recommendation.
 It won't break the app but reading shows how the community works with open source code

 ```
 So, the solution to this problem is to use the prop-types package instead of importing them from react.